SALMANNOOROFF/firstclass/README.md

 # firstclass
-This my first repo of this class
+This is my first repo of this class